jheyman/blog/pages/MultiRoomHomeAudio/index.md

     mode2 -d /dev/lirc0

-When pressing buttons on the remote, you should see messages ("pulse xxx space yyy") being displayed.<br><br>
+When pressing buttons on the remote, you should see messages ("pulse xxx space yyy") being displayed.
 Next, we need to generate the config file associated to our remote:

     irrecord -d /dev/lirc0 -f lircd.conf

 **Note**: the `-f` option is normally not necessary.
-It worked fine without this option with one kind of remote I had, but I had to add it for the specific model of remote I finally used, otherwise I was getting an error "Something went wrong" during the irrecord setup process. <br><br>
+It worked fine without this option with one kind of remote I had, but I had to add it for the specific model of remote I finally used, otherwise I was getting an error "Something went wrong" during the irrecord setup process.

 This will guide you through a sequence of actions with the remote.
 First, a detection is performed by just pressing various buttons on the remote repeatedly.
-In the end, you will be requested to map the key codes (which names are available by executing:	`irrecord --list-namespace`), and to press the corresponding button on the remote.<br><br>
+In the end, you will be requested to map the key codes (which names are available by executing:	`irrecord --list-namespace`), and to press the corresponding button on the remote.

 In my case, I mapped the following names/buttons: